 With 84-percent being given to security software and 81-percent to data backup, the increased concern is towards detecting scams that have taken 79-percent and around 78-percent on actual reporting of security incidents.

 Since last year, more or less 57-percent IT decision-makers reported their companies received more phishing scam attacks as compared to the recent ransomware.
 Among these, email phishing is the most common security threat and consistent in 2020 as per the recent research.

 More than 200 website managers claimed email phishing is affecting their sites in a pessimistic way with respect to the services and overall performance.

 You’ll find it surprising that only 21-percent reported against ransomware, however; the scope, frequency, and attention to these are far greater than phishing.

-During the first and second quarter of 2019, reports of multiple global ransomware attacks drew the attention of international media especially the WannaCry incident to hit the NHS followed by six continents.
+During the first and second quarters of 2020, reports of multiple global ransomware attacks drew the attention of international media especially the WannaCry incident to hit the NHS followed by six continents.

 Communication & compliance standards prioritized

 More businesses introduced such policies that are focused on communication and training as compared to actual implementation.
 Communicating the policies to employees is more significant and a primary means to oversee enforcement as realized by almost 85-percent organizations.

 With this, only three-fourth of the 79-percent monitor compliance standards, and around 77-percent actually train their employees.
 When companies focus on communication, compliance standards and training, two key concerns are addressed;

 The escalating Cyber Security threats